-6. Think about how you’d treat someone else in the same situation
+7. Think about how you’d treat someone else in the same situation.

-People tend to be a lot more kind with others than they are with themselves, Dr. Gallagher says, which is why it’s smart to identify how you’d speak to a friend feeling guilt pangs.
+People tend to be a lot more kind with others than they are with themselves, says Dr. Gallagher, which is why it's smart to identify how you'd speak to a friend who was feeling guilt pangs.
 “You probably wouldn’t say, ‘You’re really sucking at this.
 Better get yourself together,’” she says.
 “You’re holding yourself to a different standard than you hold others—and it’s unfair to you.”

-“Taking care of your needs is a natural and healthy part of life,” Dr. Gallagher says.
+“Taking care of your needs is a natural and healthy part of life,” says Dr. Gallagher.
 “If you don’t take care of yourself, how can you help anyone else?”

-Next time you feel guilty for, say, taking a yoga class because it cuts into time you could spend with your family or because it requires you to spend money on yourself, think about the effects me-time gifts you.
+Next time you feel guilty for, say, taking a yoga class because it cuts into time you could spend with your family or because it requires you to spend money on yourself, think about how me-time benefits you.
 Do you feel more energized and refreshed?
 Better able to care for your loved ones?
-If so, it’s worth it.
-“Look at it as an investment in you as a person,” Dr. Gallagher says.
+If so, it's worth it.
+“Look at it as an investment in you as a person,” says Dr. Gallagher.

-Practicing mindfulness regularly can help you gain perspective into why you do certain things and can also help you give yourself a break.
+Practicing mindfulness regularly can help you gain perspective into why you act in the ways that you do, and can also help you give yourself a break.
 Take a moment to breathe and tune in to what’s happening with your body, Doares says.
-Once you identify what you’re feeling, follow the thought to its point of origin, then decide if it’s happening right now.
-“Bringing yourself into the present and letting go of the past is a big part of mindfulness,” she says.
+Once you identify what you’re feeling, follow the thought to its point of origin, and then determine if it’s happening right now, or if it's reflective of something in the past—and out of your control.

-If you find that guilt is a regular struggle for you, see what you can do to tweak your thinking so that it’s less constant in your life.
-But if you’ve tried these techniques and you still feel like the pesky emotion is ruling your life, it might be time to talk to a mental-health professional who can offer individualized solutions so you can ditch the chronic guilt, once and for all.
+If you’ve tried these techniques for how to stop feeling guilty, and you still feel like the pesky emotion is ruling your life, it might be time to talk to a mental-health professional who can offer individualized solutions so you can ditch the chronic guilt, once and for all.

 Loading More Posts...